The cost of care: new insights into healthcare spending growth

 While we have made much progress in development of BLS disease-based price indexes, our work is not done.
 We have yet to adjust our disease-based price indexes for quality changes in healthcare.
 New innovations occur yearly.
 There are less invasive ways to do surgery, and new pharmaceutical products arrive that revolutionize the way we treat diseases such as Hepatitis C and cancer.14 It is important for BLS to account for these changes.
 While the prices for these innovations are high, they do produce large benefits.
 The challenge lies in both measuring and valuing the better health outcomes from these innovations.

-This Beyond the Numbers article was prepared by Ralph Bradley, division chief in the Office of Prices and Living Conditions, U.S. Bureau of Labor Statistics.
+This Beyond the Numbers article was prepared by Ralph Bradley.
+For additional information, you may contact Brett R. Matsumoto, research economist in the Office of Prices and Living Conditions, U.S. Bureau of Labor Statistics.
 Email: email@example.com.
 Telephone: (202) 691-6575.

 Information in this article will be made available upon request to individuals with sensory impairments.
 Voice phone: (202) 691-5200.
 Federal Relay Service: 1-800-877-8339.
 This article is in the public domain and may be reproduced without permission